petiaccja/TemplateCoverage/README.md

 cmake --install ./build/conan-debug --prefix <target-dir>
 ```

-Note that here I used the `default` profile for conan.
-You're of course free to use any that you wish, or you can also check out the `.github/workflows/build_profiles` folder that contains the CI's build profiles.
-You can also use those locally.
-The appropriate CMake preset (in this case `conan-debug`) is determined by your conan profile.
+Note that here I used the `default` profile for conan, but you can use any that you like.
+You can also check out the `.github/workflows/build_profiles` folder that contains the CI's build profiles, which can also be used locally.
+The appropriate CMake preset (in this case `conan-debug`) is provided by your conan profile.

-#### Customizing the LLVM dependency
+#### LLVM libraries

-TemplateCoverage builds its own LLVM dependency if it cannot find any on the system.
-It's important to note that TemplateCoverage **requires LLVM to be built with RTTI and exceptions**.
-(This is because TemplateCoverage uses both exceptions and RTTI, and it won't otherwise link to LLVM.)
+The LLVM libraries are automatically downloaded and compiled when building TemplateCoverage.
+This is done during the configuration step of CMake, which, as a result, can take 30 minutes or more.

-To force TemplateCoverage to build LLVM instead of using the system's, you can use the `EXTERNAL_LLVM_IGNORE_SYSTEM:BOOL=ON` switch on your CMake configure command.
-This is useful if your system LLVM was not built with the correct flags, which is the case for most LLVM packages.
+By default, TemplateCoverage looks for the LLVM libraries on your system.
+You can prevent this behaviour by defining `EXTERNAL_LLVM_IGNORE_SYSTEM:BOOL=ON` during the CMake configuration.
+In this case, TemplateCoverage will fall back to downloading LLVM.
+If you use the system's LLVM libraries, make sure that your system LLVM was build with exceptions and RTTI.
+(This is not the case for most LLVM packages!)

-If you want to use the system LLVM, or want to use a custom-built LLVM, you can specify the `Clang_DIR` and `LLVM_DIR` environment variables (or CMake variables) to point to the CMake config folder within your LLVM installation This way you can change the build flags for LLVM or change the LLVM version.
+If you want TemplateCoverage to use a specific LLVM installation, you can specify the `Clang_DIR` and `LLVM_DIR` environment variables (or CMake variables) to point to the CMake config folder within your LLVM installation This way you can change the build flags for LLVM or override the LLVM version.

-## Using TemplateCoverage
+## Uisng TemplateCoverage

 ### Command line

-To analyze `source.cpp` and write the executable lines in `coverage.xml`, you would use the following command:
+To analyze `source.cpp` and write the executable lines in `coverage.xml`, invoke `template-coverage` like this:

 ```
 template-coverage --format=sonar-xml --out-file=./coverage.xml source.cpp
 ```

-This will search for the `compile_commands.json` in the parents of `source.cpp`, and infer the compilation commands from there.

-In case you want to specify the compilation commands yourself, you can do it like so:
+The compilation flags used to build `source.cpp` should also be specified.
+You have two options for this.

+First, you can specify the compilation flags manually after the `--` seperator on the command line:

 ```
 template-coverage --format=sonar-xml --out-file=./coverage.xml source.cpp -- clang++ -O3
 ```

+Second, you can put a `compile_commands.json` file in any of the parent folders of `source.cpp`.
+TemplateCoverage will find the compilation DB and search for flags for the analyzed source files.
+You can use CMake to generate the compilation DB for you.

-For further options, use the `--help` flag, or check out the reference for clang-check.
+For more information, use the `--help` flag, or check out the reference for clang-check.
 TemplateCoverage and clang-check are both LLVM-based tools, and they share the same command line interface.

 ### Running TemplateCoverage over all files in `compile_commands.json`